4 Cool Reasons Why School Buses Have White Roofs

 4. Protects the Interior from Sunlight

-The inside of a school bus faces plenty of challenges to provide a relaxing, comfortable, and safe environment for students as they travel to school every day.
+The inside of a school bus faces plenty of challenges to provide students with a relaxing, comfortable, and safe environment as they travel to school every day.

 Conclusion – Why School Buses Have White Roofs